What is the Dual Enrollment Program at URI?

 If you decide that you want to withdraw your enrollment from a URI class, you must do so before Wednesday, September 28, 2016 otherwise a “W” will be recorded on your official URI transcript.

 Credits will carry over when you enroll at URI, or they may transfer to one of the many colleges or universities that accept URI credits.
 More information regarding course transfers among the public higher education institutions can be found at ritranfers.org.

 - The dual enrollment course cost is the regular tuition cost for non-matriculating students.

 - Governor Raimondo’s Prepare RI Dual Enrollment Fund will provide funding for every qualifying public school student to take college courses from Rhode Island’s public postsecondary institutions as part of their high school requirements at no cost to the student or family.
-This fund does not cover the cost for private school students to take college courses, any summer course enrollments, the cost of textbooks or other course materials and any student who seeks full matriculation as a high school senior.
+This fund does not cover the cost for private school students to take college courses, any summer course enrollments, and the cost of textbooks or other course materials.

 - Any student who seeks full matriculation as a high school senior must apply to URI in their junior year through the common application and meet all application deadlines and admissions criteria for acceptance into URI.